Motion Control

 Inverse Kinematics

 Each wheel has the linear velocities \(\dot{x_r}\) and \(\dot{x_l}\), corresponding to right and left wheels, respectively.
 As shown in the figure below, the wheel angular velocity is denoted by \(\dot{\phi}\), and wheel radius by \(r\).
+The linear velocities for the wheels can be written as.

 (1)\[\begin{split}\dot{x}_{r} = \dot{\phi}_{r}r \\ \dot{x}_{l} = \dot{\phi}_{l}r\end{split}\]